winningproduct/learn-portal/content/5-build/11-portfolio-management.md

 metaDescription: "Enable productization to extend your product into a portfolio.
 Define unified user experience, each product's Unique Value Proposition(UVP), integration between products, and formulation of a clear message to market."

 metaTags:
   - Build
   - Portfolio Management
   - Winning Product Canvas
+  - Market Sense
 ---

 ## Why